BASIC PROJECT DATA

 - Improve common user services provided by the waterway administrations (e.g. ENC development, FIS portal development)

-- Harmonized and innovative waterway management will capitalize and implement results from NEWADA duo project and facilitate cooperation between Protected Areas and waterway administrations along the Danube River.
+- Harmonized and innovative waterway management capitalized and implemented results from NEWADA duo project and facilitate cooperation between Protected Areas and waterway administrations along the Danube River.

 - Strategic perspectives as, strategic cooperation between the administrations and Board of Directors is set to continue.